namelivia/game-exercise/client/game/docs/README.md

 # To make an event

 Events go on `events.py` and are pushed to a queue to be processed.
-Events are classes extending `from client.primitives.event.Event` define the operation to be performed when extracted from the queue and also hold the data needed to perform such operation.
+Events are classes extending `from client.engine.primitives.event.Event` define the operation to be performed when extracted from the queue and also hold the data needed to perform such operation.

 Example: